 How long will I have access to the Summer Camp materials?

 Once purchased, the course ebooks are yours to keep.
-The main course materials are available to you throughout the duration of the course (July 4th 2016 through July 31st 2016) and until the end of September 2016.
+The online course materials are available to you until the end of September 2016.

 What technology do I need to join in with the Summer Camp?